 Countless colorful holiday characters filled the parade route as it seemed every entry had JSC Management Group, which operates several local Burger Kings, pulled out all the stops some kind of mascot to entertain spectators.

-ReMax brought their famous hot air balloon torch for 2023 where they embraced the theming
+ReMax brought their famous hot air balloon torch for 2023 where they embraced the theming of "The Polar Express."

 One of many festive vehicles decorated for the occasion, sights like these were common along the parade route.